 Reducing transport emissions provides wider benefits by improving air quality and reducing noise, while creating more connected neighbourhoods and continuing to support our economy through the efficient movement of people and goods.
+Getting people out of cars and using more active travel modes also contributes to wider co-benefits in health and wellbeing, by increasing physical activity and reducing obesity.

-- Understand the pathways to reducing transport emissions and develop a progressive series of options to achieve them. - Improve tools to model emissions reduction scenarios and show the wider impact, benefits and costs of each option. - Improve the attractiveness of sustainable modes compared to driving. - Increase education and incentivise the use of sustainable transport, such as walking, cycling, scootering, and public transport, and the reduction of emissions by working from home. - Integrate sustainable transport and land use planning, reducing the need for car trips. - Encourage use of zero exhaust emission vehicles (such as battery electric vehicles and electric bikes). - Consider models of integrated community living and economic sustainability such as kāinga nohoanga, which reduce the need to travel for work.
+- Understand the pathways to reducing transport emissions and develop a progressive series of options to achieve them. - Improve tools to model emissions reduction scenarios and show the wider impact, benefits and costs of each option. - Encourage the use of sustainable modes such as walking, cycling, scootering, and public transport, by making them more attractive compared to driving. - Increase education on transport choices, incentivise the use of sustainable transport, and the reduction of emissions by working from home. - Integrate sustainable transport and land use planning, reducing the need for car trips and creating more 15 minute neighbourhoods. - Encourage use of zero exhaust emission vehicles (such as battery electric vehicles and electric bikes). - Consider models of integrated community living and economic sustainability such as kāinga nohoanga, which reduce the need to travel for work.

-- New cycleways in Christchurch are encouraging more people to cycle on average, an estimated 40,000 people cycle to work or school each day in Christchurch. - 3,000 school students are provided with on-road cycle skills education (Cycle Safe) annually. - Workplace travel planning is delivered to offices with a combined staff count of 3,200 per year. - Three battery electric buses currently operate on the Airport to Bus Interchange route. - Council is developing a Spatial Plan to provide betterintegrated land use planning for sustainable transport and development. - We support mode shift initiatives across Greater Christchurch - in particular through the Greater Christchurch Public Transport Futures Business Cases, and other service and infrastructure improvements to improve the bus network. - Christchurch won the EVworld 'Most EV Friendly Town of the Year' award for the second time in 2019.
-Christchurch has at least 90 public electric vehicle charging points.
+- New cycleways in Christchurch are encouraging more people to cycle - on average, an estimated 40,000 people cycle to work or school each day in Christchurch. - 3,000 school students are provided with on-road cycle skills education (Cycle Safe) annually. - Workplace travel planning is delivered to offices with a combined staff count of 3,200 per year. - Three battery electric buses currently operate on the Airport to Bus Interchange route. - Council is developing a Spatial Plan to provide better-integrated land use planning for sustainable transport and development in Christchurch, and contributing to a Greater Christchurch Spatial Plan to provide better integration with neighbouring councils. - We support mode shift initiatives across Greater Christchurch - in particular through the Greater Christchurch Public Transport Futures Business Cases, investigations into Mass Rapid Transit, and other service and infrastructure improvements to improve the bus network.

-- The Zilch battery electric car share service provides a zero emission transport option for businesses and residents. - There are permits for 1600 e-scooters for short-term hire on the streets of Christchurch.
+- Christchurch won the EVworld 'Most EV Friendly Town of the Year' award for the second time in 2019.
+Christchurch has at least 90 public electric vehicle charging points. - The Zilch battery electric car share service provides a zero emission transport option for businesses and residents. - There are permits for 1600 e-scooters for short-term hire on the streets of Christchurch.
 More than one million trips were taken on e-scooters in their first year in Christchurch.

-Complete the Christchurch Transport Plan to understand pathways to reduce emissions and identify a progressive series of options to achieve the level of reductions we are seeking.
+Complete the Christchurch Transport Plan by December 2021 to understand pathways to reduce transport emissions and identify a progressive series of options to achieve our emissions targets.